-- (1) to provide knowledge of the environmental strengths and weaknesses of carton packaging systems in the described segment and market. - (2) to compare the environmental performance of these cartons with those of the competing packaging systems with high market relevance on the regarded market.
+- (1) to provide knowledge of the environmental strengths and weaknesses of carton packaging systems in the described segments and markets. - (2) to compare the environmental performance of these cartons with those of the competing packaging systems with high market relevance on the regarded markets.